Ireland Travel Tips – Here’s what you need to know

 Yes, you read that correctly.

-If you go swimming in a pool in Ireland (even hotel pools), you must wear a swim hat or cap.
-One of our readers mentioned this to us prior to our trip, but we couldn’t find the definitive ‘rule’ online.
+If you go swimming in a public pool in Ireland (even hotel pools), you must wear a swim cap.
+One of our readers mentioned this to us prior to our trip, but we couldn’t find a definitive ‘rule’.

 It’s true.
 Swimming caps are required.
 Even for young children.

 If you forget your swim cap, or don’t own one, most hotels have them available for purchase.
 The price for a swim cap ranges between 3-5 Euros per swim cap.

 We purchased these swim caps before our trip because we knew our boys would want to go swimming.
 We were glad we brought them, they came in handy.

 The pub culture in Ireland is arguably the best in the world.
 It’s one of the things we looked forward to most on this trip.
 It was so nice to be able to enjoy the pubs in Ireland with our kids.

 Many of the pubs did not have a kid’s menu but most would make something for the little ones.
 Our boys loved the chicken goujons (Ireland’s version of a chicken finger, only much better).